WandersonLontra/coin-cli/README.md

 ## ⚙️ Configuration

-- The CLI uses the API of [https://fixer.io](fixer.io)
+- The CLI uses the API of [https://fixer.io](fixer.io).
-- The CLI needs an env file called `configs.env`
+- The CLI needs an env file called `configs.env` at the same directory of the executable file built.
 - The CLI uses a cache system to store exchange rates locally.
-Default cache duration is set to 12 hours.
+Default cache duration is set to 12 hours but you can change it through the env var <TTL_CACHE_IN_HOURS>.

 ## 🔑 API Key